 Once that’s complete, you’ll receive a message stating that your accounts have been successfully linked, and you should be able to move points from Amex to the partner.

 Now when you select the same airline partner you should see the frequent flyer program already listed there, reflecting that the accounts are linked.
+You can on that same page enter how many points you want to transfer.

 Once that’s complete, check your partner loyalty program account and you should see the points in there, assuming transfers are instant (sometimes you’ll need to log out and then log back in).